|

 than 10 months of age and their back sides were not only bare,

-but only graying with pigmentation.
+but also are graying with pigmentation.
 Can you tell me what's

 wrong?"